f5io/ohflux/README.md

-# kflux
+# ohflux
-A functional reactive approach to application state management
+A functional reactive approach to application state management.